redhat-marketplace/redhat-marketplace-operator/v2/config/manifests/bases/CSV_description.md

 Due to limitations of Operator Lifecycle Manager (OLM), this ClusterRoleBinding can not be provided automatically for arbitrary installation target namespaces.

-A ClusterRoleBinding is included for installation to the default namespace of `redhat-marketplace`, and namespaces `openshift-redhat-marketplace`, `ibm-common-services`.
+A ClusterRoleBinding is included for installation to the default namespace of `redhat-marketplace`, and namespaces `redhat-marketplace`, `ibm-common-services`.

 To update the ClusterRoleBindings for installation to an alternate namespace
 ```